AnOpenSauceDev/libmcdev-fabric/README.md

 Currently, this is being used as a quick hacky replacement for all my mods' logging solutions, but will likely grow into a tool over time.

+## Planned Features
+- [X] An efficient and effective logging library.
+- [ ] **Easy** client synced persistent server variables.
+- [ ] The ability to fetch OS-specific details, such as Linux Distributions.

 This library is under Apache 2.0, feel free to Jar-in-Jar this mod.